cosmos/sdk-tutorials/academy/cosmjs-checkers-sections/cosmjs-objects.md

 }
 ```

-Your Checkers extension will need to use the CosmJS Stargate package.
+Your checkers extension will need to use the CosmJS Stargate package.
 Install it:

 <CodeGroup>